-In brief, then, the luscious tech of this open-backed electrostatic design includes thin-film diaphragms (hand-selected, we gather) sitting between the fixed electrodes that are machined through three-layer heat-diffusion etching, driven and provided with the required 580V of bias voltage through their low-capacitance high-purity cables from the driver unit, a fine piece of electronics, and very Japanese in its impeccable build.
+In brief, then, the luscious tech of this open-backed electrostatic design includes thin-film diaphragms (hand-selected, we gather) sitting between the fixed electrodes that are machined through three-layer heat-diffusion etching, driven and provided with the required 580V bias voltage through their low-capacitance high-purity cables from the driver unit (or headphone amplifier, or “Energiser” as Stax sometimes calls them).

 Connecting the two is the sturdy and usefully long (2.5 metres) cable, which uses conductors of very high purity — 99.99999% copper is used for the core wires, and silver-plated 99.9999% copper for the perimeter.
 It’s a flat format cable (the parallel structure is said to lower the capacitance between each wire) which is very easy to handle, and entirely devoid of the kinks and curls which can plague some of the thicker braided cables employed by other brands.
 The plugs at the amp end are Stax’s long-employed ‘pro-bias’ five-pin designs; two sockets are provided, should you wish to listen with a friend.

 To drive the SR-L700 earspeakers, we were supplied the SRM-727II headphone amplifier, although this is just one of Stax’s options for driving them.
 The SRM-727II was introduced back in 2007, and employs a semiconductor output drive stage that employs no negative feedback, the first such circuit ever employed in a Stax driver unit.
 A pure balance DC amplifier configuration is used for the large current emitter-follower Class-A output stage, said to optimise current gain while making it possible to achieve lower impedance at the output stage and significantly improve dynamics.